 Andi Daniel – Social Media Coordinator

 Andi brings several years of experience in non-profit work including Head Start and Early Head Start, employment and training programs, economic development programs, and mental health.
 She holds a Master’s Degree in Psychology from Montana State University-Bozeman and has extensive education and training in mental health, child development, and family systems.
-Andi has been in stable recovery from Bipolar Disorder for several years and has a passion for helping others navigate systems and start and maintain their recovery.
+Andi has been in stable recovery from Bipolar Disorder for several years and has experienced one suicide attempt and a few hospitalizations.

 Michael is a recovery coach at Montana’s Peer Network and a Peer Supporter for Instar Community Services.
 He has over 9 years in recovery.
 His passion for service is helping people who are coming from places where they are reentering communities and society.
 He uses his personal experience to help individuals with that process.

 Melinda has been in recovery since 1990 after a lifetime of addiction and mental illness.
 She has been a caregiver for terminally ill patients and greatly enjoyed that work.
 She is a survivor of childhood traumas, alcohol and drug addiction, and sexual abuse.
 She wants to reach out to others and share her lived experiences and bring a message of hope and recovery.
 She is proud to be a part of the MPN team.

 Bill has been in recovery for almost 12 years.
 He says the hardest part about staying in recovery is being willing to be honest with yourself.
 "Honesty is the spiritual principal that I need to be willing to apply to myself."
 Bill considers it a privilege to be a peer support specialist.
 It keeps him grounded and reminds him of what he needs to do on a daily basis to stay in recovery.